- About CEE

 “TA/TM Day was a one-stop shop that provided me with the skills and knowledge to excel in my instructional roles at SFU.” – Jessica, BPK

-For this Spring 2021 supplementary orientation, all workshops will be offered virtually on March 5.
+All workshops for the Summer 2021 TA/TM Day will be offered virtually.
 See below for the full schedule and registration information.
-Note that times are subject to change.

-Register here in advance for Zoom access to sessions 1, 3 and 5.
+Register here in advance for Zoom access to sessions 1, 3, 5 and 7 (plus the Welcome session and the TSSU Lunch Event).

 After registering, you will receive a confirmation email containing information about joining the meetings.